Leadership InsightsGet Email Updates

 How can we lead across difference and move toward true inclusion in the workplace?
 How can we manage effectively across generational, ethnic, racial, gender, or other identity lines?

-During this webinar, which I co-hosted with entrepreneur and political commentator Kwame Jackson, we shed light on how leaders can mitigate bias and move toward true inclusion in the workplace.
+We addressed these questions during a special Linkage Leadership Webinar, which I co-hosted with entrepreneur and political commentator Kwame Jackson.
+During this webinar we shed light on how leaders can mitigate bias and move toward true inclusion in the workplace.

 It was a great conversation–and I wanted to share six of the most impactful takeaways from the webinar with you.